aiLLael/odin-recipes/README.md

 # odin-recipes
-Basic project for The Odin Project.
+Basic project for The Odin Project - Foundations Lesson Path